IBM/telco-network-cloud-drivers/content/user-guides/administration/security/manage-client-credentials.md

 weight: 50
 ---

-The following guide details how to configure Client Credentials in Telco Network Cloud Orchestration (TNCO) on a deployed system.
+The following guide details how to configure Client Credentials in Telco Network Cloud Orchestration (TNC-O) on a deployed system.
 These credentials are required to make API requests from external API clients and integrated systems.
 To assist in maintaining a secure system it is recommended that each external client have its own set of credentials.

 # Pre-requisites

 To complete this guide you will need:

-- An existing installation of the TNCO
+- An existing installation of the TNC-O
 - A REST client
-- Understanding of how to [make authenticated requests to TNCO](/user-guides/authenticated-api-requests)
+- Understanding of how to [make authenticated requests to TNC-O](/user-guides/authenticated-api-requests)

 # Add client credentials